MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-defaultlayout-property.md

 # DefaultLayout Property
 > **Version**: _Available or changed with runtime version 1.0._

-Specifies whether the report uses the built-in RDLC or Word report layout by default.
+Specifies whether the report uses the built-in RDL or Word report layout by default.

 ## Applies to
 -   Report